 From the Environment Variables screen, reachable from the user icon -> Org Settings -> Environment Variables

 Only organization administrators can create, edit or delete environment variables.
-The environments will apply to all user deployments.
+The environment variables will apply to all user deployments.

 Creating a new variable from the comparison view